koviubi56/p2sn/README.md

 ### Communicating

 The client must be initialized.
-The client is initialized is its connected to the server, and the key exchange successfully happened (see above).
+The client is initialized if its connected to the server, and the key exchange successfully happened (see above).

 - Client sends message encrypted with the server's public key, encoded with Base64 + b"\x04"
 - Server replies with message encrypted with the client's public key, encoded with Base64 + b"\x04"